astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 - An instance of RidgeCV is created for ridge regression.
 The alphas parameter specifies a range of alpha values for regularization.

-- The ridge regression model is trained (reg = model.fit(...)) using the features obtained from cleanpanda by dropping the target column and the target values from cleanpanda[target].

 - The trained model is serialized and saved to the specified model_dir using the dump function from joblib.
 The file name for the model is set as 'ridgecv.joblib'.